hoselrocketgolf/sgtv/README.md

 For TikTok rows, provide either `handle` or `tiktok_url`.
 The script will attempt to detect live status and, when live, emit a `watch_url` pointing at `/live`.

-For Twitch/Kick rows, the automation script will emit a rolling “live now” entry using the provided handle or URL (it does not currently verify live status).
+For Twitch rows, the automation script uses Twitch’s public GQL endpoint with a first-party client ID (no API keys required).
+For Kick rows, it queries the public Kick channel API to determine live status and title.

 ## Run automation in GitHub Actions (recommended for the site)